The Luskie Family

 - 10 - Ibid, Digital Services, Dunedin City Council.

 - 11 - Otago Daily Times, 7 August 1931, page 10, ACCIDENTS AND FATALITIES, Papers Past, through the National Library of New Zealand, https://paperspast.natlib.govt.nz/newspapers/ODT19310807.2.99

 - 12 - The Press, Saturday, March 31, 2007, page D19, South Island bomb-disposal expert.

-- 13 - Photograph on left from Ken Luskie; photograph on right from Douglas Luskie.
+- 13 - Top photograph from Ken Luskie; bottom photograph from Douglas Luskie.